 Balance Animal Inventory with Available Forage Inventory

 Forage supply and animal demand need to be balanced to ensure the nutrient demands of livestock are met and to ensure the health and sustainability of the forage stand.
 This balance is referred to as carrying capacity.
-Carrying capacity in tame pastures can be estimated using Initial Stocking Rate Recommendations for Seeded Pastures in Saskatchewan.
+Carrying capacity in tame pastures can be estimated using Initial Stocking Rate Recommendations for Seeded Pastures in Saskatchewan (available by request).
 Carrying capacity in native pastures can be estimated using Saskatchewan Rangeland Ecosystems: Ecosite Guide.
 Both resources express forage supply estimates based on Animal Unit Months (AUMs) per acre.
 An AUM is the amount of forage consumed by an 1000 lb. cow for one month.
 Adjustments are made for different livestock types and expressed as Animal Unit Equivalents (AUE).

 |Table 1 Sheep Animal Unit Equivalents

 |5 (100 lb.) ewes (with or without unweaned lambs)